tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-3-connect-to-live.md

 This involves a onetime configuration of the MIDI port that will be establsihed.
 Do the following steps in order:

-1. Update the code for the AbletonLive class to the version below.
+1. Update the code for the `AbletonLive` class and the `main.js` file to the versions below.
 1. Start the Electron app with `npm start`
 1. Launch Live and open its MIDI preferences
 1. Find the entry named "monome in" that is established in the code below, check its box for Sync